How to Grow and Care for Azaleas

 What are Azaleas?

-Azaleas, belonging to the Rhododendron family, are predominantly deciduous or evergreen shrubs.
+Azaleas, which belong to the Rhododendron family, are predominantly either deciduous or evergreen shrubs.
 They are famed for their beautiful, vibrant flowers that bloom profusely in spring and early summer.
-Native primarily to Asia, Europe, and North America, azaleas have been cultivated for centuries, leading to thousands of different varieties.
+Native primarily to Asia, Europe, and North America, azaleas have been cultivated for centuries, resulting in thousands of distinct varieties.
 These plants are admired for their beauty and are celebrated globally in festivals like the International Azalea Festival in Japan.

 Choosing the Perfect Location